TheCrazyGM/bhive/docs/cli.rst

-beempy CLI
+bhivepy CLI
 ~~~~~~~~~~
-`beempy` is a convenient CLI utility that enables you to manage your wallet, transfer funds, check
+`bhivepy` is a convenient CLI utility that enables you to manage your wallet, transfer funds, check
 balances and more.

 Using the Wallet
 ----------------
-`beempy` lets you leverage your BIP38 encrypted wallet to perform various actions on your accounts.
+`bhivepy` lets you leverage your BIP38 encrypted wallet to perform various actions on your accounts.

-The first time you use `beempy`, you will be prompted to enter a password.
+The first time you use `bhivepy`, you will be prompted to enter a password.
 This password will be used to encrypt
-the `beempy` wallet, which contains your private keys.
+the `bhivepy` wallet, which contains your private keys.

 You can change the password via `changewalletpassphrase` command.

 ::

-    beempy changewalletpassphrase
+    bhivepy changewalletpassphrase

 From this point on, every time an action requires your private keys, you will be prompted ot enter